vikashkumarsinghh/Youtube/README.md

 ## Local Installation

 1. Drop a ⭐ on the Github Repository.
-2. Clone the Repo by going to your local Git Client and pushing in the command:
+2. Clone the Repository by going to your local Git Client and pushing in the command:

 ```sh
 git clone https://github.com/vikashkumarsinghh/Youtube.git